 Unfortunately, you can’t expect to get all the features of a smartphone in the Yota Phone’s E-Ink side.
 The E-Ink won’t let you watch a video or capture an image.
 Simply put, this could be considered a very intelligent feature phone, or maybe a dumb smartphone.
 But that’s why it has another screen, and everything you can’t do on the E-Ink can be done on the LCD.
 The benefits clearly outweigh the limitations, and the Yota Phone, for its low cost, is a good addition to your daily devices.

 The author juggles being a wife to an engineer and a mother to a witty toddler.
-In her spare time, she involves herself in getting the word out about office phone systems.
+In her spare time, she involves herself in getting the word out about RingCentral office phone system.
 Find Monique on Google+.